PaoloMazzon/JamEngine/docs/BehaviourMap.md

 is called, and onDraw is a bit more tricky.
 If onDraw is a null pointer, the world will just draw the entity as normal, but if onDraw is not null, the world will not draw the entity at all and that responsibility then falls to the function.
-This allows you to render certain entities differently than other without wasting time rendering the entity via `jamEntityDraw`.
+This allows you to render certain entities differently than other without wasting time rendering the entity via `jamDrawEntity`.

 The function pointers that behaviour maps expect should be as follows